isomerpages/nparks-juronglake/_visit-us/Book a Venue/Neram Room.md

 ---
 <h3><strong>Hold an unforgettable&nbsp;event in Jurong Lake Gardens!
 Book our venues today!</strong>&nbsp;</h3>
 <p>
-<br>Banyan Hall is an indoor event venue located at Gardenhouse.
-The hall
+<br>Neram Room is an indoor event venue located at Gardenhouse.
+The room overlooks
-overlooks the greenery of the garden and is situated right next to the scenic Rasau walk and Grasslands!</p>
+the greenery of the garden and is situated right next to the scenic Rasau walk and Grasslands!</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>